 The core motivation behind capitalism is simple: Let production happen.
 Let people do their thing.

-Capitalism asks, and answers, questions about what human beings need in order to produce—rule of law, property rights, and freedom being chief among them.
+Capitalism (or, more precisely, the political philosophy that undergirds it and allows it to flourish) asks, and answers, questions about what human beings need in order to produce—property rights and freedom being chief among them.
 Of course, free-market economic theory addresses many other issues and specifics, all of which matter.
 I am not discounting the importance of specifics.
 But at this level of analysis, everyone gets the main point.
 Capitalism wants to let people produce.
 That’s its goal.

 The driving force behind socialism is very different.
 Sweep away all the rhetoric, the theories, and the ink spilled by leftist academics and intellectuals for the last century and a half.
 Set aside the protestations and diversionary arguments.
 The meta-purpose of socialism is not to allow, facilitate, or even to understand production.
 Once upon a time, it sought to seize the means of production.
 Today, its goal is to control the results of production.